 INGREDIENT NOTES: I like using chicken thighs because I find them juicier than chicken breasts, but you can use breasts if you like.

-SERVING SUGGESTIONS: Serve with store-bought naan or why not give my easy, soft garlic flatbreads, 2-ingredient dough cheese naan or garlic naan a go?
+SERVING SUGGESTIONS: Serve with store-bought naan, or why not give my easy, soft garlic flatbreads, 2-ingredient dough cheese naan or two ingredient garlic naan a go?
 They’re all super easy and make a fab addition to the curry.

 - Prep Time: 5